ameli/special_functions/docs/loggamma.rst

 Syntax
 ======

-This function has the following syntaxes depending on whether it is used in Python or Cython interface, or the input argument ``z`` is complex or real.
+This function has the following syntaxes depending on whether it is used in Python or Cython interface.

 +------------+-------------------------------+
 | Interface  | Function Signature            |